day-mon/Labs/Notes/OS-2.md

 - The solution is to use a mutex
 - A mutex is a lock that can be locked and unlocked
 - A mutex can be used to make a function atomic
-- A (void * ) only cares about the address not the type
+- A (void *m) only cares about the address not the type

 ```c
 #include <pthread.h>